rvssian-code/Prince-bot-md/README.md

 ---

 ### 🚀 **ABOUT PRINCE-BOT-MD**
-PRINCE-BOT-MD is a powerful Multi-Device WhatsApp bot developed by **PRINCE TECH**.
-It comes with advanced features, automation, and easy deployment options.
+PRINCE-BOT-MD is a new vision of whassap bot is safe to heroku before deploy please check video below for how to deploy

 ---